saltyowl/23luversofwael/README.md

 ## Preferred Betting Sites
 > All betting sites have a limited number of markets that they support.
 When I say "best", I mean that they have the largest percentage of the picks that will be posted in our group

-- [Nitrogen Sports](https://nitrogensports.eu/r/873216) is best for *esports*
+- [Nitrogen Sports](https://nitrogensports.eu/r/873216) is best for *esports*.
+Instant betting if you're using bitcoin.
+Some countries may require a USA vpn to connect.
-- [Cloudbet](https://www.cloudbet.com/) is best for *soccer and other sports* inside the USA
+- [Cloudbet](https://www.cloudbet.com/) is best for *soccer and other sports* inside the USA.
+Instant betting if you're using bitcoin.
+Some countries may require a USA vpn to connect.
-- [Bet365](http://www.bet365.com/) is best for *soccer and other sports* outside of the USA
+- [Bet365](http://www.bet365.com/) is best for *soccer and other sports* outside of the USA.
+Requires extensive KYC identification to withdraw funds.
+This takes a few days at minimum.

 You will NOT be able to use only one site if you want to follow esports and regular sports bets.
 You will have to use nitrogen + your choice of either CB or Bet365.

 ## Money Management System
 - *One Star* 	★ - high risk